mzlogin/awesome-adb/README.en.md

 `Device ID` stands for IMEI.

-For devices with a os of Android 5.0 and the aboves, the command used to view IMEI above is not working which always comes out nothing, the alternative is like this(requires root privileges):
+For Android 5.0 and the aboves, the command used to view IMEI above is not working which always comes out nothing, the alternative is like this(requires root privileges):

 ```sh
 adb shell